gracle/gracle.github.io/_posts/2019-06-30-creating-a-post-for-your-jekyll-blog.md

 category: Jekyll
 ---

-Hello.
 In this article, you can read about adding posts to your Jekyll blog.
 You have two options to add posts to your Jekyll blog.
 You can either create a post locally then upload it to your repo or create it directly on your github repo itself.

 Here, we are going to prepare the post locally, and upload it to our repo.